-St Andrew’s Presbyterian Church (now Uniting) at Colac in western Victoria contains an historical stained glass window created by the renowned colonial craftsmen Ferguson & Urie of North Melbourne.
+St Andrew’s Presbyterian Church (now Uniting) at Colac in western Victoria contains an entire cycle of historical stained glass window created by the renowned colonial craftsmen Ferguson & Urie of North Melbourne.

-The rose shape window was erected in 1877 and is dedicated to the memory of the pioneer of the Colac district, William Robertson, who died in 1874.
+The Colac church’s archives detail the intricate detail surounding the concept of the windows but the one which would mesmerise the congregation for well over a century would be the west end rose shape window which was erected in 1877.
+It is a magnificent piece of stained glass dedicated to the memory of the pioneer of the Colac district, William Robertson, who died in 1874.

 Photos taken 10th August 2013.